Privacy Policy for SpeechCatcher

 2.4.
 Information Collected Automatically (Usage and Device Data)

-Crucially, this automatically collected data is processed in a way that is never linked to the content of your Encrypted Session Data.
+Crucially, this automatically collected data is processed in a way that is never linked to the content of your Encrypted Session Data .
 It is used for operational purposes only.
+No user identification is performed through analytics; all analytics events are captured anonymously.

 3. How and Why We Use Your Information (Purpose of Processing)